How Do Children Feel About Being Adopted?

 having positive feelings toward their birth mother.

-The happiness of adopted children can be linked to the healthy development of their identity.
+The happiness of children who are adopted can be linked to the healthy development of their identity.
 Children being adopted and growing up adopted who feel secure in their relationship with their adoptive family and can also come to terms with their adoption are able to lead happy, healthy and well-adjusted lives.
 American Adoptions screens and selects our adoptive families to ensure adopted children will be raised in safe homes with attentive parents who can provide opportunities for their children.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.